pintux/ts-boilerplate/README.md

 - `ts`: put here the test files written in Typescript, remember to import entities to test from the `../../dist` dir, see test sample.
 Compiled TypeScript tests are kept in the `test/ts` directory;
 - `js`: put here the test files written in JavaScript.

+It is possible to run tests in *debug* mode, using the Node Inspector.

+To run tests in debug mode:
+1. `npm run test:debug`
+2. Open Chrome at: `chrome://inspect/#devices`, and select the running node process.

 See `package.json` to discover all the defined scripts.